Investigators say poor track conditions caused a 2021 Amtrak derailment in Montana that killed three

 “The thing here that’s particularly egregious is this is the story that you hear after derailments time and time again,” Riddle said.

+Also, it would have been hard for the inspector to identify that this combination of problems might cause a derailment because none of these issues were severe enough to be considered a defect by the Federal Railroad Administration, which regulates railroad safety.
+He said it would have been a judgment call for the inspector to say this combination of factors was dangerous.

+“If you’ve got 50 or 60 miles to cover in a day, you’re not going to walk the track other than in specific spots where you need to cover something,” Clarke said.

-Investigators also found that if a locomotive equipped with an automated vehicle-track interaction monitoring system had traveled over the area, it would have detected the deteriorating track conditions and BSNF Railway would have had an opportunity to make repairs.
-NTSB is recommending that all trains be equipped with that technology.
+Investigators also found that if a locomotive equipped with an automated vehicle-track interaction monitoring system had traveled over the area, it might have detected the deteriorating track conditions and BNSF would have had an opportunity to make repairs, or at least issue a warning to train crews to travel slowly through the area.
+The NTSB is recommending that all trains be equipped with that technology.

 Thursday's finding follows what was revealed earlier this year in the agency's investigative documents.
-Investigators identified a deteriorating track based on video footage, including from two BNSF freight trains that went around the accident curve within 90 minutes before the Amtrak derailment.
+Investigators identified a deteriorating track based on video footage from three eastbound trains, including another Amtrak train, that traveled through the area in the hours before the westbound Amtrak train's derailment.

-The problem got worse as the freight trains traveled over the area before the crash.
+The problem got worse as the trains traveled over the area before the crash, the report said.

+An image from video captured by the derailed train showed a nearly 3-inch (23-centimeter) misalignment in the rails, the report said.

-Killed in the accident were Margie and Don Vardahoe, a Georgia couple on a cross-country trip to mark their 50th wedding anniversary, and Zachariah Schneider, 28, a software developer from Illinois.
+Killed in the accident were Margie and Don Varnadoe, a Georgia couple on a cross-country trip to mark their 50th wedding anniversary, and Zachariah Schneider, 28, a software developer from Illinois.

 BNSF is owned by Warren Buffett’s Omaha, Nebraska-based Berkshire Hathaway conglomerate.

-Note: This story has been updated to correct spelling of Margie and Don Varnadoe, not Varnado.